davidsantiago/pathetic/README.md

 ## News

+- Released version 0.5.0
+  - Now works on both Clojure and ClojureScript, thanks to the work of [Julien Eluard](https://github.com/jeluard).
+  - Now requires Clojure 1.4 or newer, to enable ClojureScript interop.
+This version contains no new functionality or bug fixes relative to 0.4.0, so that is still usable with earlier versions of Clojure.

 - Released version 0.4.0
   - The separator character is no longer configurable, it is assumed to be "/".
 The associated arities have been removed.
   - The use of java.io.File has been removed.
 Should work better on Windows now.